 Our go-to way to spruce up hummus is with roasted chickpeas and a simple yet refreshing cucumber salad and toasted pine nuts.
-And not only do roasted kalamata olives and tomatoes make for the best snack, but they are the perfect way to add texture to your homemade hummus bowl.
+Plus, not only do roasted kalamata olives and tomatoes make for the best snack, they are also the perfect way to add texture to your homemade hummus bowl.

 If you love the Whipped Feta with Roasted Tomatoes and Chickpeas, then you have to give this recipe a try!

-How to make hummus with roasted chickpeas with kalamata olives
+How to make hummus with roasted tomatoes and kalamata olives

-roasted tomatoes and olives If you’ve been with us for a while, you know we love creating easy recipes that are hands-off with minimal cleanup.
-Although this isn’t a single dish meal, we do love that it only takes a couple of tools and dishes to bring this recipe to life.
-After all, the less we use to cook means the less dishes for us after dinner!
+If you’ve been with us for a while, you know we love creating easy recipes that are hands-off with minimal cleanup.
+Although this isn’t a single-pot meal, we do love that it only takes a couple of tools and dishes to bring this recipe to life.
+After all, the less we use to cook means the fewer dishes for us after dinner!

 2. Pulse all of your ingredients together until you have a smooth, creamy texture.
 If you are finding that your hummus is too grainy or thick, feel free to add more water one tablespoon at a time.